Will mail-in voting turn Election Day into Election Week?

 While each state runs its own process, those mail ballots can take longer to count.
 In some states, the ballots can be accepted several days after Election Day, as long as they are postmarked before polls closed.
 And while some states count the ballots as they come in, others — notably the critical battlegrounds of Michigan and Pennsylvania — have laws that forbid processing mail ballots until Election Day, guaranteeing the count will extend well past that night.

 That doesn’t mean The Associated Press and other news organizations won’t call a winner.
-The AP regularly calls races before the official vote count is complete, using models based on partial results, past races and extensive polling of thousands of voters.
+The AP regularly calls races before the official vote count is complete, using models based on partial results, past races and extensive polling.

 But in particularly tight contests, the AP and other news organizations may hold off on declaring a winner.
 That could lead to a national roller coaster ride of shifting results.